 - 1/4 tsp ground black pepper

-- Heat olive oil in a medium sized saucepan over medium high heat.
-Sauté onions and green pepper until onions are translucent.
-Add in the garlic and sauté another minute or so.
+- Heat olive oil in a medium sized pot over medium high heat.
+Saute onions and green pepper until onions are translucent.
+Add in the garlic and saute another minute or so.

-- Uncover and stir in vinegar.
+- Uncover, remove bay leaf, and stir in vinegar.
 Let cook uncovered 5 more minutes.